bcrowell/bcrowell.github.io/african_covid_paradox/index.md

 That's good, but totally unexpected.
 For comparison, here's a map from before COVID of how badly different regions of the world were generally afflicted with lower respiratory tract infections.
-The colors represent something called a "disability-adjusted life year" (DALY), which is a way of measuring how many years of life people missed out on because they died, or an attempt to assign an equivalent if the disease didn't kill them but hurt their quality of life.
+The colors represent something called a "disability-adjusted life year" (DALY), which is a way of measuring how many years of life people missed out on because they died.
+(It also attempts to assign an equivalent if the disease didn't kill them but hurt their quality of life).
 Check out the scale.
 Sierra Leone's suffering from these infections is more than *70 times* what we experience where I live, in the US.
 This is partly because it's a poor country with a weak public health system, and also partly because they experience more conditions such as malnutrition and poor housing, which worsen people's health outcomes.